Cizzuk/Cizzuk/README.md

 # Cizzuk

-Hello, I am Cizzuk, pronounced [ɕizɯkɯ].
+Hello, I am Cizzuk (pronounced Shizuku).
 I enjoy creating things like apps and others.
 I am a native Japanese speaker and a beginner in English.